jfioasd/minigolf/README.md

 The entire stack is implicitly outputted after the program.

-Specifically, the map loop executes the code with `n` as the current iteration variable.
+The map loop executes the code with `n` as the current iteration variable.

 map pops TOS after each iteration, and pushes a list of each popped item after the loop.